bitrise-io/devcenter/_articles/en/contributors/create-your-own-step.md

 If you wish to share your newly created Step with the wider world, that's great - and simple!

 We recommend you start with the command `bitrise share`.
-This will print you a guide on sharing steps - all you need to do is follow!
+This will print you a guide on sharing steps - which all you need to do is follow!
 But we'll summarize the most important things here as well, if you wish to look at the process before even firing up a command line interface.

 1. Make sure your Step is stored in a public git repository.
 2. Fork the StepLib repository you want to have your step in.
 We recommend using the [The official Bitrise StepLib](https://github.com/bitrise-io/bitrise-steplib)!